-Each edition of Windows 7 and Windows 8 comes with a predefined set of programs, features and apps installed.
-You can customize Windows by removing the features you don’t need and by adding those which you do need, but are not installed by default.
-Also, when removing unwanted features, programs or apps, you can save quite a bit of space on your hard disk.
-This tutorial will show in detail, how to add or remove Windows features both in Windows 7 and Windows 8.
+Each edition of Windows comes with a predefined set of programs, features and apps installed.
+You can customize Windows by removing the features you don't need and by adding those which you do need, but are not installed by default.
+And if you remove unwanted features, programs or apps, you can save quite a bit of space on your hard disk.
+This tutorial will show in detail, how to add or remove Windows features in Windows 7, Windows 8 and Windows 8.1.

 All the required changes are done from a window named Windows Features.

 How to Open the Windows Features Window in Windows 7